Compact of Free Association: Potential associated states

 The former government of the United States unincorporated territory of Guam, led by Governor Eddie Calvo, campaigned for a plebiscite on Guam's future political status, with free association following the model of the Marshall Islands, Micronesia, and Palau as one of the possible options.

 In Puerto Rico, the soberanista movement advocates for the territory to be granted a freely associated status.
 The 2017 status referendum presented "Independence/Free Association" as an option; if the majority of voters had chosen it, a second round of voting would have been held to choose between free association and full independence.
 In 2022, the U.S. Congress introduced the Puerto Rico Status Act, which would hold a federally-sponsored referendum on the territory's status, with a free association status expected to be presented as an option.

-Former U.S. diplomat Richard K. Pruett suggested in 2020 that other possible CFA states could include Kiribati, Nauru and Philippines.
+Former U.S. diplomat Richard K. Pruett suggested in 2020 that other possible CFA states could include Kiribati and the Philippines.
 The number of CFA states so far has been limited, because it is reserved for only the closest allies of the U.S. Although the CFA is very expensive, support for the alliances has been popular in the U.S. and considered mutually beneficial, with the small island nations warning the U.S. of dangers in the Pacific regions, such as global warming and the encroaching influences of foreign powers.

 Greenland has also been listed as a potential CFA state, following the 2024 U.S. presidential election.
 Rasmus Leander Nielsen of the University of Greenland said that Greenlanders have discussed since the 1980s creating a compact of free association with Denmark after independence, and that some have suggested a COFA with the United States instead.
 Barry Scott Zellen, a scholar of Arctic strategy at the United States Coast Guard Academy, suggested Greenland could become an organized and unincorporated territory of the United States but with a clear pathway to eventual admission as a constituent state "not unlike that which Alaska followed".
 According to Zellen, "Greenlandic Inuit, who suffer from a long legacy of neglect and whose colonial experience, despite recent gains in autonomy, has not been entirely positive, may indeed stand to benefit in many ways" from this arrangement.

 However, the majority of Greenlanders do not want to be part of the United States.
 In a survey conducted by Verian in Denmark for Berlingske and Sermitsiaq in January 2025, Greenlanders were asked: "Do you want Greenland to leave Denmark and become part of the United States?"
 The results show that 85% of Greenlanders do not want to leave the Realm and become part of the United States, while 6% want to leave and become part of the U.S., and 9% are undecided.